kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 In general, Pods do not disappear until someone destroys them.
 This might be a human or a controller.
-The only exception to this rule is that Pods with a `phase` of Succeeded or Failed for more than some duration (determined by `terminated-pod-gc-threshold` in the master) will expire and be automatically destroyed.
+The only exception to this rule is that Pods will be automatically destroyed if the number of Pods with a `phase` of Succeeded or Failed surpasses a configurable threshold (determined by `terminated-pod-gc-threshold` in the master).

 Three types of controllers are available: